Help Center

 • Single Post Type is not — the element will be shown for all posts except posts of the post type with a slug typed in the Value text area;

-• Post Type Archive is — shows element only on the post type archive with a slug entered in the Value text area;
+• Post Type Archive is — shows the element only on the post type archive with a slug entered in the Value text area;

 • Post Type Archive is not — the element is visible for all post type archives except the ones with a slug entered in the Value text area;

-• Taxonomy Archive is — shows element only on the taxonomy archive, with a slug entered in the Value text area;
+• Taxonomy Archive is — shows the element only on the taxonomy archive, with a slug entered in the Value text area;

 • Taxonomy Archive is not — the element will be shown for all taxonomy archives except the one with a slug entered in the Value text area;